rschubkegel/hcc/src/pages/2024/fall/computer-science/assignments/thinkwave-check-in.md

 Turn in your assignment by sending me an email at [rylanschubkegel@gmail.com](mailto:rylanschubkegel@gmail.com).
 Make sure to attach your screenshot to the message!
 Email is the primary way you can communicate with me throughout the semester.

 Please send the message **from your student email**.
-This email will be used for additional platforms required for this class (Google Form submissions, OneCompiler Studio, etc.).
+This email will be used for additional platforms required for this class (Google Form submissions, JDoodle, etc.).